99pillars/Magento-Extension/README.md

-# magento_project001
+# Magento Extension
-One of my Magento code snippets project.
+One of my awesome Magento extension.

 An awesome extenstion to display Magento cart items on WP site.